We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Do you have an August birthday and find yourself curious about your birthstone options?
 Well, you’re in luck.
-August is one of those great months for birthstone jewelry because you have not one, but two options of gemstones.
-For an August birthstone, you can find both peridot gemstones and sardonyx gemstones to choose from, along with several beautiful jewelry options.
+August is one of those great months because you have not one or two, but three options for birthstones.
+For an August gemstone, you can find peridot, sardonyx, and spinel gemstones to choose from, along with several beautiful jewelry options.

 Dating as far back as 2000 B.C., the peridot gem has been a beloved and admired gemstone.
 Ancient Egyptians found peridots on the volcanic island in the Red Sea, the island now known as Zabargad or St. John’s Island.